Deforestation and land clearing in Queensland

 Deforestation in Australia has now reached globally significant levels, driven largely by land clearing in Queensland.

-The latest land clearing data released by the Queensland government shows that deforestation in the state is still rampant, damaging the health of the Great Barrier Reef, destroying biodiversity and worsening climate change.
+The latest figures show that deforestation in Queensland is still rampant, damaging the health of the Great Barrier Reef, destroying biodiversity and worsening climate change.

 Deforestation in Australia driven by Queensland